inf-21-ti-g02/report_inf-ti/README.md

 ## Technologies

-_Indicate the technologies you have used in this assignment.
-Please provide links for the user to read more about those technologies._
 * XML
 * HTML5 + CSS3
 * Javascript
-* PHP
-* nodeJS
-* _Any other?_

-### Frameworks and Libraries

-_Did you use any aditional libraries?
-Describe them here._
-* Docker
-* Multipass
-* NodeJS
-* JQuery
-* Laravel
-* Bootstrap

 ## Report
 _Please add at least on section (a file) per Chapter.
 But you can add more._